SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 The project contains db and srv folders which corresponds to the Database and Service modules.

 Package.json file contains the list of dependencies of the project.
 The "node_modules" folder contains dowloaded packages of these dependencies in our local develoment environment.
-Currently, there is just one dependency on "@sap/cds" which is downloaded to node_modules folder.

 Congratulations, you just set up your local development environment and completed Exercise 1.